italian dessert recipes

 manhattan drink recipe

 This Manhattan drink recipe was my grandma's favorite of all Italian drinks.
-She wasn't a drinker.
-But every Christmas she had a Manhattan while cooking.
-She would sneak me sips when I was young.
-Honestly, I could never grow to like this.
+She wasn't much of a drinker through out the year.
+But every Christmas she had a Manhattan while cooking the big spread.
+While she was cooking away - she would sneak me sips when I was young.
+It's a sweet memory.
+But I have to say, I could never love this like my grandma did.

 Some of the ingredients might be a little foreign to you - but they are NOT hard to find.
 They are standards in our Italian drinks and most liquor stores carry all of these.
 So, keep reading...
 I answered a few questions about angostura bitters, and Italian vermouth in the section below.
 And there are a few substitutions listed also.